 What exactly does your web designer need from you?

-When you hire a web designer who has experience working with soul-centered small businesses, you’re working with someone who understands the role that your website plays in your overall marketing strategy.
+When you hire a web designer who has experience with not only the technical aspects of designing a website, but also the strategy and marketing behind it, you’re working with someone who understands the importance of your business.

 And now you’re getting way more value out of your design project.